 Our dentist will apply the filling material in layers, and each layer will be hardened separately by using a special light.
 Once complete, the dentist will smooth out and polish the final restoration.
 The filling is also trimmed for any sharp edges and excess material.

-Types of Filling Materials
+Types of Dental Filling Materials

 Different types of materials for fillings are gold, silver amalgam, porcelain, tooth-colored, and composite resin fillings.
 They can also be made up of ceramics and glass ionomers.
 Details of some of the materials mentioned above are discussed below.